christianwach/idocs-bibliography/README.md

 #### Shortcodes

+Two Shortcodes are provided by this plugin: an "Individual Citations" Shortcode and a "Lists of Citations" Shortcode.
+Both Shortcodes work best with the Shortcake plugin.

 Individual Citations can be inserted into Posts or Pages with the `[idocs_citation]` Shortcode.
+The Citation can be manually configured by using `id` attribute, e.g.

+* `[idocs_citation id="123" /]`
+* `[idocs_citation id="234" /]`

 Lists of Citations can be inserted into Posts or Pages with the `[idocs_citations]` Shortcode.
-Both Shortcodes work best with the Shortcake plugin.
-The Lists of Citations Shortcode can be manually configured by using attributes to filter by category ID and/or tag ID, e.g.
+The Lists of Citations Shortcode can be manually configured by using the `category`, `tag` and `relation` attributes to filter by category ID and/or tag ID, e.g.

 * `[idocs_citations category="2,3" tag="8,9,11" relation="OR" /]`
 * `[idocs_citations category="3" tag="4" relation="AND" /]`